IBM-Bluemix-Docs/mobilepush/index.md

 {: #push-scenario}

 The {{site.data.keyword.mobilepushshort}} service is explained by using the sample scenario of the ACME Bank.
 The ACME Bank is in the phase of having their existing IT infrastructure moved to {{site.data.keyword.cloud_notm}} services and is building mobile back-end for their customer and employee facing apps.
 They are using {{site.data.keyword.mobilepushshort}} service to send notification to their customers on banking transactions and other important events and reminders.

+## Regional high availability
+{: #regional-high-availability}

+{{site.data.keyword.mobilepushshort}} service is a highly available, regional service that runs in multiple zones.

+In each supported multizone region, every zone has its own {{site.data.keyword.cloud_notm}} Kubernetes Service cluster with several worker nodes.
+Each worker node runs several instances of {{site.data.keyword.mobilepushshort}} service components.
+Each region is fronted by a global load balancer and a web application firewall.

+{{site.data.keyword.mobilepushshort}} service persists tenant data in highly available database.
+A single regional database is used to store data of all the {{site.data.keyword.mobilepushshort}} tenants in that particular region.
+The data is stored across multiple zones in each region.
+Data that is stored in {{site.data.keyword.mobilepushshort}} service is encrypted and persisted in a database cluster that is spread across availability zones.
+All databases connections use TLS/SSL encryption for data in transit.

+{{site.data.keyword.mobilepushshort}} service is a regional service and it does not provide automated cross-regional failover or cross-regional disaster recovery.
+If a regional disaster occurs, all data might not be available to be recovered.
+However, if the recovery of a location is necessary, the available data can be restored.